 Well, what if your expenses exceed your rental income?
 If your expenses exceed your taxable income then you’ll run into passive activity loss limitations.
 If you don’t have passive income to offset those passive rental losses then chances are you’ll have non deductible losses.
 Even if you did have passive income there are special IRS rules that prevent taxpayers from benefiting from self rental losses.
 Therefore, you’ll either have non deductible losses or create taxable income.

-Creating A Mess In The Future
+Renting to Yourself Could Create a Mess In The Future

 Even if you were to run your self rental at a break-even you would still run into major tax problems in the future.
 If you have a self rental then chances are you’re taking a depreciation deduction on your home to offset the rental income.